go-arrower/arrower.org/blog/2025-06-28-usage-of-repository-pattern.md

 :::danger[It is possible to generate invalid queries]

-For example, if the column name is invalid, or you sort logical sub-condition.
+For example: if the column name is invalid, or the data type is not matching.

-Here the tradeoff of the queries really shows:
+Here Arrower's tradeoff really shows:
-They are optimised for simple convenient access to the data store: as a time saver.\
+They are optimised for simple convenient access to a generic data store: as a time saver.\
 This does not relieve you of neither taking care nor not testing.